nodejs/next-10/VALUES_AND_PRIORITIZAION.md

   - Enabling/supporting external packages to ensure overall developer experience

 ### Stability
-We value keeping Node.js stable and consistent across releases versus introducing breaking changes that require churn in the ecosystem.
+To avoid introducing churn into Node.js' ecosystem, we value stability and consistency across releases and avoid breaking changes.
 Some key elements of this include:
   - Backwards compatibility
   - Predictable and stable releases
   - A strong safety net (testing etc.)